 This undated photo, provided by South Korean biotech company GC Pharma, shows a company official at its plant.
 (GC Pharma)

-The plasma therapy, known as GC5131A, is a type of hyperimmune globulin drug that uses blood plasma taken from people who have fully recovered from COVID-19.
+The treatment is a type of hyperimmune globulin drug that uses blood plasma taken from people who have fully recovered from COVID-19.

-GC Pharma said it has already completed the production of its third batch, meaning the treatment candidate is expected to be available at medical institutions immediately.
+GC Pharma earlier said it has completed the production of its third batch, meaning the treatment candidate is expected to be available at medical institutions immediately.

 Experimental drugs under clinical trial are sometimes granted approval for emergency usage from the Ministry of Food and Drug Safety in cases where diseases are life-threatening and there is no other treatment option.

 So far, South Korea has one homegrown COVID-19 treatment.

 Biopharmaceutical company Celltrion Inc. won conditional approval of its antibody treatment for COVID-19, named Rekirona.

 In mid-March, Chong Kun Dang Pharmaceutical Corp.'s acute pancreatitis drug failed to get conditional approval as a treatment for the novel coronavirus.
 (Yonhap)